crohr/www-ouestcode/index.md

-OuestCode is a company that creates sound IT products.
+OuestCode is a software company that develops products and provides consulting services.
 Based in Brittany, on the French west coast.

 Currently a [team of 1][about], I strive to create useful and simple [products][products] at the intersection of the Dev and Ops domain.